Italian PM threatens to quit, tells coalition to end feud

 “I’m not here just to scrape by or drift,” Conte told reporters at his official residence.
 “If they do not clearly assume their responsibilities...then I will resign.”

+The leaders of both the League and 5-Star Movement, Matteo Salvini and Luigi Di Maio respectively, swiftly issued statements reaffirming their commitment to the government, while denying that they were to blame for the political turmoil.

-The League and 5-Star Movement have been battling over everything from major infrastructure projects and immigration to the historical significance of national holidays and who was to blame for a cruise ship accident in Venice at the weekend.
+The two parties have been squabbling over everything from major infrastructure projects and immigration to the historical significance of national holidays and who was to blame for a cruise ship accident in Venice at the weekend.

-The feud has intensified since European parliamentary elections last month in which the League won 34 percent of the vote, leap-frogging above 5-Star and fuelling speculation that League leader Matteo Salvini could ditch his coalition partners.
+The feud has intensified since European parliamentary elections last month in which the League won 34 percent of the vote, leap-frogging above 5-Star and fuelling speculation that Salvini could ditch his struggling coalition partner.

 Salvini took to Twitter even as Conte was talking, saying he wanted to carry on.
 “We are ready, we want to move forward and don’t have any time to lose.
 The League is in,” he tweeted.